beejjorgensen/conways-life-go-wasm/README.md

 # Conway's Life in Go and Web Assembly

 Experiments with Go and WASM.
+I'm fairly beginner at both, so feedback is welcome.

 ## References